praekelt/seed-auth-api/docs/http_api.rst

     Allows filtering of teams to retreive a subset.

-    :query string permission_contains:
+    :query string type_contains:
-        All the permission fields on the resulting teams must contain this string.
+        The type field on one of the resulting team's permissions must contain this string.
     :query string object_id:
-        All the object_id fields on the resulting teams must equal this string.
+        All the object_id fields on one of the resulting team's permissions must equal this string.

     **Example request**: